Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.
 (Weiner, Bryant) and Bill Kelly (Wells).

-MARK PINCUS
+MARK PINCUSZYNGA

 THEATER OF OPERATIONS: Pincus used Facebook as a launching pad for his now ridiculously popular “social games,” such as Farmville, Mafia Wars, and Fishville.
 More people play Farmville, a virtual agribusiness (83 million), than any other computer game.
 With more than 200 million people playing all Zynga games, he’s getting even more social, linking up with the likes of Yahoo and the iPhone, among others.
 One recent estimate of Zynga’s value: $5 billion.